Welcome to Centre Dufferin District High School, home of the "Royals"

 Pat Hamilton, Principal

 Follow Centre Dufferin on Twitter - get the news you need now about all the great things going on.
 Just click on the Twitter icon found in the right upper hand corner.
+Follow the library on Twitter: @LibraryCDDHS.
 New to Twitter?
 Learn about it here.

 Applying to a college or university this year?
-Read more here.
-7 Conversation Tips for Parents of Post-Secondary Students Applying to college guide and applying to university guide.
+Need a transcript - click here.
+Read the university guide and the college guide 7 Conversation Tips for Parents of Post-Secondary Students

-2012-2013 Calendar of Events Locker Rules Late to Class Policy 2012-13 School Brochure Volunteer Opportunities
+Locker Rules Late to Class Policy Volunteer Opportunities 2015-2016 CDDHS Brochure

-- Manon Racine, BScRN, who is here Monday and Thursday is a Public Health Nurse (PHN).
+- Manon Racine, RN BScN, who is here Monday and Thursday is a Public Health Nurse (PHN).
 Ms. Racine can be reached at 519-925-2244, ext.
-277 or at the Wellington-Dufferin-Guelph Health Unit at 1-800-265-7293, ext.
+320 or at the Wellington-Dufferin-Guelph Health Unit at 1-800-265-7293, ext.
 5630.
-PHN help students achieve an optimum level of health by offering: counselling, testing, treatment for health issues, such as birth control, HIV and sexually transmitted infections as well as providing health promotion and classroom support for the health curriculum.
+PHN help students achieve an optimum level of health by offering: catch up immunizations, birth control counselling, testing and treatment of sexually transmitted infections as well as providing health promotion and classroom support for the health curriculum.

 NOTE: The PHN does not offer first aid or attend to health emergencies.
 Ill or injured students are required to report to the main office of the school immediately.

 - EQAO results for Literacy, Math and grades 3 and 6 are available on line at www.eqao.com along with tips for parents and students.

 The staff at Wellington-Dufferin Student Transportations services planned new, efficient routes during July and August 2015.
 Information is available through the following means:

 - If your child is new to the Ontario school system, has been registered at a school prior to the end of June, and is eligible for transportation under our policies, transportation information was mailed to your mailing address on August 24, 2015.